Voices: Micro-editions of Readings by Marlatt, McClure, and Rukeyser

 Transcription

 McClure reads Ghost Tantra 51 (51).
 As in many of his printed poems, McClure centers the Ghost Tantras down the page's middle, an aesthetic strategy Davidson regards as beastly in its own right: "McClure compares the physical shape of his poems to biological organisms.
 Instead of returning to the left margin, the line asserts itself boldly as a free image, connected to the other lines like ribs to the spinal column" (86).
 In light of McClure's performance, Davidson's observation that this meaningful shapeliness makes the line not "a score for the voice" but "a separate object among other objects" takes on curious significance.
 By what means can we account *both* for the line's printed objecthood *and* the sonorous objecthood captured and audible, in this instance, on digitized tape?
-Even more to the point, how can we account for the historically-specific performance of McClure's recitation--his expressive re-citation of a printed text on June 16, 1976, the dynamic relation between page and speech, his 'Michael McClure, Reading voice.'
+Even more to the point, how can we account for the historically-specific performance of McClure's recitation--his expressive re-citation of a printed text on June 16, 1976, the dynamic relation between page and speech, his "reading voice"?
 I have taken advantage of the fact that McClure's recitation precisely reflects the printed version to respect the poem's printed lineation in my transcriptions below.
-Ideally, the critical act of reading and listening simultaneously will evoke the tension at the heart of the Michael McClure reading voice.
+Ideally, the critical act of reading and listening simultaneously will evoke the tension at the heart of McClure's reading voice.

 Reading